 Communicable Disease Control

-This program prevents the spread of disease by investigating cases and outbreaks of disease, promoting vaccination, participating in public health education initiatives, and planning for infectious disease emergencies.
+Communicable Disease program staff work to prevent the spread of disease by investigating cases and outbreaks of disease, promoting vaccination, participating in public health education initiatives, and planning for infectious disease emergencies.
 Services provided by the Communicable Disease program include:

-- Surveillance and investigation of reported communicable diseases
+- Surveillance, investigation, and tracking of reported communicable diseases

-- Collaboration with hospital, physicians, and laboratories in reporting diseases
+- Collaboration with hospitals, physicians, and laboratories in reporting diseases

 - Education and information to the professional and lay communities